open-telemetry/opentelemetry-go/log/DESIGN.md

 Moreover, the logger returned by `WithAttribute` was allocated on the heap.

-At last, the proposal was not specification compliant.
+Lastly, the proposal was not specification compliant.

 ### Record attributes as slice